aksihombing/survival-game/README.md

 The game will end automatically after 56* days.

 EDIT(5/9/19): Since I realized my project seems way too complicated with the board, I plan on changing my original plan IF I think it will take too long.
-I will be making it entirely text base, with direction choice with only one series of directions that will lead you to the base.
-Also, instead of PyGame, I might use Kivy (probably because I'm more familar with it ever since the short lesson).
+I would be making it entirely text base, with direction choice with only one series of directions that will lead you to the base.
+Also, instead of PyGame, I might use Kivy (probably because I'm more familar with it, ever since the short lesson).

 ### Sources that helped me:
 * ()